DATA DEFINITION LANGUAGE COMMANDS

 NUMERIC FUNCTIONS

-4 SQRT: It returns square root of n. n should be greater than zero.
+SQRT: It returns square root of n. n should be greater

 STRING FUNCTIONS